Memorial Day weekend draws crowds and triggers warnings

 “We really want to be clear all the time that social distancing is absolutely critical.
 And if you can’t social distance and you’re outside, you must wear a mask,” she said on ABC’s “This Week.”

-“Being able to open now will help our trail businesses recover,” Jeff Lusk, executive director of the Hatfield-McCoy Regional Recreation Authority, told the Charleston Gazette-Mail.
+“We truly appreciate getting to reopen,” Jeff Lusk, executive director of the Hatfield-McCoy Regional Recreation Authority, told the Charleston Gazette-Mail.
+“Being able to open now will help our trail businesses recover.”

 In Daytona Beach, Florida, gunfire erupted Saturday night along a beachside road where more than 200 people had gathered and were seen partying and dancing despite the restrictions.
 Several people were wounded and taken to the hospital, authorities said.

-But officials in California said most people were covering their faces and keep their distance even as they ventured to beaches and parks.
-Stay-at-home restrictions eased across much of the state.

-Many Southern California beaches were open only for swimming, running and other activities.
-Sunbathing and group activities such as volleyball were prohibited.

-At New York’s Orchard Beach in the Bronx, kids played with toys, and people sat in folding chairs.
-Some wore winter coats on a cool and breezy day, and many wore masks and sat apart from others.
+At New York’s Orchard Beach in the Bronx, kids played with toys and people sat in folding chairs.
+Some wore winter coats on a cool and breezy day in which temperatures struggled to reach 60 degrees.
+Many wore masks and sat apart from others.

 “Good to be outside.
 Fresh air.
 Just good to enjoy the outdoors,” said Danovan Clacken, whose face was covered.